MRamazan/AnimeRecBERT/README.md

 # AnimeRecBERT: BERT-Based Anime Recommendation System

 **AnimeRecBERT** is a personalized anime recommendation system based on BERT transformer architecture.
 Adapted from [https://github.com/jaywonchung/BERT4Rec-VAE-Pytorch](https://github.com/jaywonchung/BERT4Rec-VAE-Pytorch), this project introduces customizations tailored for an anime recommendation system and inference.
+Main dataset has 1.77M users and 148M ratings, in this project we used a subset of 680K users for efficiency.

+Full dataset used in this repo: https://github.com/MRamazan/AnimeRecBERT-Hybrid

+This project provides a solid foundation for further development in personalized anime recommendation using transformer-based models.

 - 🕒 **No positional encoding**, since the dataset contains no temporal information, i removed positional encoding and it performed better.
 - 🎌 **Anime-specific user-item dataset**